 In some inflammatory diseases, however, the body's defense system -- the immune system -- triggers a response when there are no foreign substances to fight off.
 In these diseases, called autoimmune disorders, the body's normally protective immune system causes damage to its own tissues.
 The body responds as if normal tissues are infected or somehow abnormal.

 Some, but not all, types of arthritis are the result of misdirected inflammation.
 Arthritis is a general term that describes inflammation in the joints.
 Some types of arthritis associated with inflammation include the following:

 Inflammation is characterized by:

 Often, only a few of these symptoms are present.

 Inflammation may also be associated with general "flu-like" symptoms including:

 What Causes Inflammation and What Are Its Effects?

-Inflammation occurs when chemicals from the body's white blood cells are released into the blood or affected tissues to protect your body from foreign substances.
+Inflammation occurs when substancess from the body's white blood cells are released into the blood or affected tissues to protect your body from foreign invaders.
 This release of chemicals increases the blood flow to the area of injury or infection, and may result in redness and warmth.
 Some of the chemicals cause a leak of fluid into the tissues, resulting in swelling.
 This protective process may stimulate nerves and cause pain.